nodeworld/ng-autocomplete-plugin/README.md

 - Search algorithm has been redefined without impacting prior versions.
 - Added `View More` to List dropdown at the end of the list as an alternative to call API when reaching the end of scroll.
 - Now the developers who consume this package can decide how they should trigger an API Call.
 Using `View More`, or triggering API Call when reaching end of scroll.
 Both can be configured as well.
 Refer below for more information.
+- Renamed the internal class `loader`  to `autocomplete-plugin-loader` as `loader` class is too common name and may collide with other libraries.
+- Updated scroll event and resize event by using `Rerender2` to efficiently manage the event listeners.

 ## How to make best use of this package ?